-Addiction amongst our children in the United States is at an all-time high!
-Nearly half of of Americans have a family member who suffers from addiction.
+Addiction amongst our citizens in the United States is at an all-time high!
+Nearly half of all Americans have a family member who suffers from addiction.
 Independent studies show that up to one-third of our adolescent children have admitted to habitually using drugs to cope with life.
-In addition to illegal drugs and alcohol, our children are becoming addicted to prescription drugs like opioids and methamphetamines.
+In addition to illegal drugs and alcohol, our loved ones are becoming addicted to prescription drugs like opioids and methamphetamines.

 All these addictions lead to the same things: a downward spiral that can include guilt, shame, poor performance at school and work, lack of motivation and ambition, crime, violence, anxiety, depression. and even suicide.